 In Microsoft PowerPoint, shapes and text boxes give you great control over how you lay your information out.

 In this video, I explain the difference between shapes and text boxes and when to use each in Microsoft PowerPoint.
+I also explain the functionality of using Selection Pane for layers in PowerPoint.

 Transcription for: Shapes vs Text Boxes and using Selection Pane for layers in Microsoft PowerPoint